 Abstract (max 200 words, currently 207)

-Wild harvested seafood is an important component of the global food supply, satisfying 8% of animal-based protein demands1.
-Yet the benefits of seafood production come at a cost to marine ecosystems.
-Trawls and other mobile bottom-tendered gears can impact seafloor habitats that support marine ecosystem integrity.
-Consequently, mitigating these impacts is a key ecosystem consideration for maintaining sustainable fisheries.
-Here, we estimate global seafloor disturbance from fishing and quantify habitat tradeoffs associated with maximizing seafood production.
-Globally, we estimate 8% of the world’s continental shelf (3.4 million km2 of seafloor) is currently impacted by trawls and other bottom-tendered gears, a “land use” cost that is comparable to terrestrial sourced protein.
-If these fisheries were managed to achieve maximum sustainable yield, we estimate global harvests from these fisheries could increase sustainably by 22% (9.1 million mt year-1 of additional harvest), but lead to a 10% increase in the area of seafloor impacted (290,000 km2).
-However, modifications to fishing gears that reduce gear-seafloor interactions may provide a means to overcome this tradeoff.
-We estimate that a global reduction in gear-seafloor interactions by 30%—an amount within the range of existing gear modifications—could mitigate the increase in habitat impacts associated with fishing that maximizes sustainable harvests from bottom-tendered fisheries.
+Wild seafood is an important component of the global food supply, satisfying 8% of animal-based protein demands1.
+Trawls and other bottom-tendered fisheries dominate catches from the seafloor and can impact benthic habitats, thereby degrading marine ecosystems.
+Consequently, mitigating seafloor impacts is a key management consideration for sustainable fisheries.
+Here, we estimate global seafloor disturbance from fishing and quantify the additional habitat impacts associated with maximizing seafood production to meet growing global food demands.
+Currently, 8% (3.4 million km2) of the continental shelf is impacted by fishing gear, a seafloor area comparable to the land area used in terrestrial protein production.
+If these fisheries were managed to achieve maximum sustainable yields, global harvests could increase by 22% (9.1 million mt/year), but with a 10% increase in the seafloor area impacted (290,000 km2).
+Fishing modifications that reduce gear-seafloor interactions may provide a means to overcome this tradeoff.
+A global reduction in gear-seafloor interactions of 30%—an amount within the range of existing gear modifications—could mitigate the increase in habitat impacts associated with maximum sustainable harvests from bottom fisheries.
+Current progress in implementing gear modifications remains slow, emphasizing opportunities to advance technical innovations to balance food production and habitat impacts in the world’s fisheries.

 Introduction

-Wild harvested seafood is a key component of diets throughout the world, accounting for 8% of all animal-based protein consumed globally1.
+Wild harvested seafood is a key component of diets throughout the world, accounting for 8% of animal-based protein consumed globally1.
 Human population growth coupled with increasing per capita protein consumption is projected to increase global demand for protein by as much as 50% by 20502.
-Meeting this demand will require increasing production across multiple food sectors including wild harvested seafood.
-Although the annual harvest of wild seafood has remained relatively stable over the last several decades, recent global analyses have indicated that increasing global harvest may be achieved not only by improved management of overexploited stocks, but also by increasing fishing pressure on underexploited stocks3.
+Meeting this demand will require increasing production across multiple food sectors including wild capture seafood.
+Although commercial fisheries catches have remained relatively stable over the last several decades, recent analyses indicate that increasing global harvest may be achieved not only by improved management of overexploited stocks, but also by increasing fishing pressure on underexploited stocks3.
 The challenge is to achieve this additional harvest while minimizing added environmental impacts.
+Additional harvest opportunities, however, present a challenge in managing and minimizing increased environmental impacts associated with greater seafood production.

-All food sectors must contend with environmental tradeoffs4, and habitat conversion associated with food production systems represents a primary amplifier of climate change and threat to biological diversity globally5.
-Indeed, one of the most controversial environmental costs associated with wild capture fishing is disturbance to the seafloor from trawls and other mobile bottom-tendered gears (hereafter collectively referred to as trawls), which together account for 41% of all wild harvested seafood6.
-Seafloor impacts from trawls are well documented, from removal of epibenthic organisms to scattering of geological structural formations such as cobble piles, which provide critical refuge, spawning, and foraging grounds for marine organisms.
-Moreover, these impacts to benthic habitats may threaten the sustainability of the fish species that are being harvested7,8.
+All food sectors contend with environmental tradeoffs4, and habitat conversion associated with food production systems represents a primary amplifier of climate-driven ecosystem changes and a threat to biological diversity globally5.
+One of the most controversial environmental costs associated with wild capture fishing is disturbance to the seafloor from fishing gear (e.g., trawls, dredges, etc. (hereafter collectively referred to as trawls), which together account for 41% of all wild harvested seafood6.
+Seafloor impacts from fishing gear include the degradation and removal of epibenthic organisms as well as the scattering of geological structural formations such as cobble piles, which provide critical refuge, spawning, and foraging grounds for marine organisms.
+Moreover, these impacts to benthic habitats, commonly refferred to ecosystem impacts of fishing, may threaten the sustainability of the harvested fish species that depend on them7,8.